MetOffice/simulation-systems/source/WorkingPractices/planning_your_change.rst

 **How complex is your change likely to be?** (e.g. roughly how many subroutines or lines of code do you expect to alter or add?)
 This is an important consideration as the more complex a change is, the more time will be required in development, the more code owners will need to approve it and so forth.
-If a change is overly complex, the developer could consider breaking it up into smaller, more managable tickets.
+If a change is overly complex, the developer should consider breaking it up into smaller, more managable tickets.

 **How does your proposed change fit in with the structure of the model?** Try and make your code